-Capital contributions increased by \$25,754,365.60, or 418.68%, due to Connect NC Bond funds for the construction of the Morganton campus.
+Capital contributions decreased by \$17,170,653.65, or 53.82%, due to a decrease in Connect NC Bond funds received for the construction of the Morganton campus and other capital funds received for repairs and renovations in the prior year.

 One of the School's weaknesses is the lack of diverse streams of revenues.
-Approximately 97.33% of the School's total revenues come from state appropriations, noncapital contributions, and capital contributions.
+Approximately 95.26% of the School's total revenues come from state appropriations, noncapital contributions, and capital contributions.
 The School will continue to seek funding aggressively from all possible sources consistent with its mission and prudently manage the financial resources realized from these efforts to fund its operating activities.